Please provide your zip code to see plans in your area.

 ACA-compliant individual and small-group policies must include coverage for the ten essential health benefits with no annual or lifetime coverage maximums.
 They are guaranteed issue during open enrollment, so pre-existing conditions are not a factor in eligibility.
-They cannot be arbitrarily rescinded, and carriers must comply with the medical loss ratio (MLR) rules that require them to spent at least 80 percent of premiums (85 percent for large group plans) on medical expenses.
+They cannot be arbitrarily rescinded, and carriers must comply with the medical loss ratio (MLR) rules that require them to spent at least 80% of premiums (85% for large group plans) on medical expenses.

 All newly purchased individual and small group health insurance policies are required to be ACA-compliant, regardless of whether they are sold on or off-exchange.
 This has been the case since January 1, 2014.
 (Employees may still enroll in existing small-group plans that were in effect before 2014, but if a small business purchases a new plan, it must be ACA-compliant.)

-The ACA’s requirements for large group plans (51 or more employees in most states, but 101 or more employees in California, Colorado, New York, and Vermont) are different, so ACA-compliance is different for those plans.
-But from the employee’s perspective, the coverage is still ACA-compliant, and the employee is in compliance with the individual mandate.
+The ACA’s requirements for large group plans (51 or more employees in most states, but 101 or more employees in California, Colorado, New York, and Vermont) and self-insured plans are different, so ACA compliance is different for those plans.
+But from the employee’s perspective, the coverage is still ACA-compliant, and the employee is in compliance with the individual mandate (which still exists, albeit without a penalty for non-compliance).
 The same is true for people who get their coverage from Medicare or Medicaid.

 Plans that were in force prior to 2014 have varying degrees of exemptions from the ACA’s rules.
 Grandfathered plans must have already been in effect as of March 23, 2010, and while they are required to comply with some of the ACA’s regulations, they are exempt from many others.